 The play "The Song" was performed six times in 2014 on Waiheke Island in New Zealand.
-It is being performed again in Sept. of 2015 in Manila, Philippines, as part of the Manila Short and Sweet Festival.
+It has been performed a number of times in Manila, Philippines.

 RON and JANET are standing in the front room arguing.
 There is a couch, chair, coffee table and piano (can be an electric piano if a real piano is not available) in the room.
 They are in their mid-thirties, or thereabouts, and as well as being intimates they are professional songwriters, who have written many songs together over the years.

 RON: (Agitated) Do you expect that from me?

 JANET: I don’t know—but that’s what I need.